 Can a bank waive a maintenance fee?

 Yes, of course they can.
 Whether they will or not is another question.
 Making a call to ask only costs you time.
 Although convenient, don’t ask via a chat or email option.
 Your odds of success are lower with those channels.
-Before you call, have your typical balance, length of time since your accounts has been open, and another accounts at the same bank at your fingertips.
-Present the bank representative with these facts why you are such a great customer.
+Before you call, have your typical balance, length of time since your accounts has been open, and other accounts at the same bank at your fingertips.
+Present the bank representative with these facts to justify why you are such a great customer.

 Other ways to get a maintenance fee waived